qwertie/home/misc/Atlas-Shrugged-summary.md

 That's a selection of quotes from the first 10 pages; I am not willing to read all 72.
 Eventually Galt gets around to making a call for action:

 > "I am speaking to those who desire to live and to recapture the honor of their soul.
 Now that you know the truth about your world, stop supporting your own destroyers.
 The evil of the world is made possible by nothing but the sanction you give it.
 Withdraw your sanction.
 Withdraw your support.
 Do not try to live on your enemies' terms [...] do not beg for alms from those who have robbed you, be it subsidies, loans or jobs [...].
-Go on strike— in the manner I did [...] but not to exist as a bandit or to create a gang competing with their racket; build a productive life of your own with those who accept your moral code and are willing to struggle for a human existence."
+Go on strike — in the manner I did [...] but not to exist as a bandit or to create a gang competing with their racket; build a productive life of your own with those who accept your moral code and are willing to struggle for a human existence."

 > [...]
 "When the looters' state collapses, deprived of the best of its slaves, when it falls to a level of impotent chaos, like the mystic-ridden nations of the Orient, and dissolves into starving robber gangs fighting to rob one another — when the advocates of the morality of sacrifice perish with their final ideal — then and on that day we will return.